Skip to main content Skip to footer

 NHS Pensions and Pensions Officers cannot give you financial advice.

-You should seek independent financial advice about the best pension arrangements for you.
+You should get independent financial advice about the best pension arrangements for you.

 Types of advisers

-An independent financial adviser can offer a range of financial services and products.
+Independent financial advisers can offer a range of financial services and products.

-A restricted financial adviser can only offer products from one company or a selection of companies.
+Restricted financial advisers can only offer products from one company or a selection of companies.

-Before you ask for advice, make sure you know which type of adviser you’re dealing with.
+Before you get advice, make sure you know which type of adviser you’re dealing with.
 Most advisers charge for their advice.

 Finding advisers